 id_rsa.pub) and one for the private key (for example,

 Step 4.
 Create a SSH config file

-- Using your favorite text editor, edit an existing (or create a new)
+Using your favorite text editor, create a new file (at

 Add an entry to the configuration file using the following format:

 The second line is indented.
 That indentation (a single space) is important, so make sure you include it.
 The second line is the location of your private key file.
-If you are following along with these instructions, your file is here:
+If you are following along with these instructions, enter

 When you are done editing, your configuration looks similar to the following: